I started writing about "Red Dead Redemption 2" when I noticed how little info was available online.

 When You Can Do It: Chapter 3 after the mission "Preaching Forgiveness As He Went"

-Chances are you've been to Saint Denis by now, but if you haven't yet take a train there to get it visible on your map.
+Chances are you've been to Saint Denis by now, but if you haven't yet, take a train there to get it visible on your map.
 Doing the above mentioned mission will also uncover the surrounding area on the map.
 Take a Stagecoach to Strawberry and make sure you have that white Arabian horse handy, she's going to be very useful for this Challenge.
-Also while at the Stable go into Tack and Services, then Services, and buy a Horse Care Package.
+While at the Stable, go into Tack and Services, then Services, and buy a Horse Care Package.
 This will give your steed gold Health and Stamina Cores for the next 48 minutes (real time).
 More so than Challenge #3, a couple of Horse Stimulants is a good idea to have.
-Start at the Butcher which is about as far out of Strawberry you can get while still being "in Strawberry."
-As you ride press in on the Left Stick/L3 to calm your horse every other minute or so.
-Doing this will not only calm your horse but also give it a little boost of Stamina.
+Start at the Butcher, which is about as far out of Strawberry you can get while still being in Strawberry.
+As you ride, press in on the Left Stick/L3 to calm your horse every other minute or so.
+Doing this will not only calm your horse but it will also give it a little boost of Stamina.

 As before crashing and/or falling off your horse abolishes the time trial, and you WILL have to annoyingly restart.
 So ride hard, but carefully.

 Horseman Challenge #7: Kill 7 enemies from horseback without dismounting

 When You Can Do It: There are a few examples but a GREAT chance for this is the Chapter 3 mission "An Honest Mistake"

 You MUST shoot seven enemies CONSECUTIVELY while on horseback.
 If you dismount to engage in ground combat you will reset this Challenge.